Shopify/liquid/_tags/variable.md

 ## capture

 Captures the string inside of the opening and closing tags and assigns it to a variable.
-Variables created through `capture` are strings.
+Variables created using `capture` are stored as strings.

 <p class="code-label">Input</p>
 ```liquid